 students assessed with the CAPA, data will be unavailable for some subgroups.

-California Achievement Tests, Sixth Edition Survey (CAT/6 Survey)
+California Achievement Tests, Sixth Edition Survey (CAT/6 Survey) - grades 3 and 7

 Students with disabilities